-D. Foregone SCC of firms in TIDZ (as % of total SSC paid by all firms)
+A. Foregone CD of firms in TIDZ (as % of B. Foregone CIT of firms in TIDZ

-Source: Authors' calculations using North Macedonia administrative data.
+2017 Source: Authors' calculations using North Macedonia administrative data.

 4.3 Tax incentives impact return on investments only for a handful of large firms